-We have gone - together with Social Partners - through an efficient decision making and implementation process for the new pension arrangement.
+We will go - together with Social Partners - through an efficient decision making and implementation process for the new pension system, that will led to a balanced transition at or above the desired target funded status.
 We will execute a DC plan without unrewarded complexities.
 We strive for excellent quality in our services supported by excellent expertise from external and internal resources and want to continue the good relationship with the sponsoring company and the trust the members have in MPF.
 At all times the Pension Board will consider the interests of all stakeholders to the plans in a balanced way.